shadowed1/Chard/README.md

 - Mesa
 - Vulkan + Vulkan Tools
 - Flatpak
+- Sommelier
+- Wayland
+- X11
+- XFCE4
+- Gedit
 - And Many More

 # Commands (most not listed - on to-do list) <br>
-- `chard <binary> <arguments>` -- to run a command wrapped within /usr/local/chard paths outside of chroot.
+- `chard <binary> <arguments>` -- to run a command wrapped within /usr/local/chard paths outside of chroot (needs rework).
 - `chard root` or `cr` -- Enter Chard Chroot for a fully sandboxed Gentoo environment.
 - `chard reinstall` -- Option 1 updates chard scripts to latest version.
 Option 2 is a full reinstall.
 - `chard uninstall` -- Remove Chard.
 Refresh shell to remove .bashrc entries.
 - `chard cat` -- List Portage catalogues.
 - `chard help` -- Show help examples.

+*Inside Chard Root*
+- `SMRT` or `SMRT <1-100>` -- For compiling, auto allocate threads or specify in % how many threads you want to allocate.
+- `Chariot` -- Chard's companion tool for setting itself up with a checkpoint system.